 4.1.
 Development of the AFC Classifiers

 For the 1D-CNN, the number of examined combinations was 2136.
 Each network was simulated ten times thus, the total number of examined classifiers (using RSV) was 21360.
-The simulation time required for optimization was significantly reduced by using the HOSA when comparing with an extensive grid search, which would have required to test all possible combination of parameters for each classifier, while attaining a classifier with good performance.
+The simulation time required for optimization was significantly reduced by using the HOSA when compared with an extensive grid search, which would have required testing all possible combinations of parameters for each classifier, while attaining a classifier with good performance.
 An extensive grid search analysis (exhaustive search) would have resulted in an unreasonable number of simulations that would not be computationally viable, and most likely would not considerably improve the performance compared to the attained classifier (using the proposed methodology).

 The optimal 1D-CNN structure for the A phase classification (identified by the HOSA) was composed of 64 kernels in the first convolution layer, 128 kernels in the second convolution layer, and 100 weights in the first dense layer.
 For the NREM classification, the classifier was composed of 32 kernels in the first convolution layer and 64 kernels in the second convolution layer, using the same number of weights in the first dense layer.
-Therefore, it was concluded that the best performance was attained using two group of layers (GofLayer).
+Therefore, it was concluded that the best performance was attained using two groups of layers (GofLayer).
 A similar result was previously reported by Mostafa et al. [44], where it was observed that the use of two clustered-layers (composed of one convolution layer, followed by batch normalization and a pooling layer) led to the highest improvement in the considered performance metric.

-It was obseresved that the second scenario for overlapping (epoch’s label refers to the central 100 sample points) attained the best AUC, which were considerably better than the other two scenarios, with the optimal window length of 19 s.
+It was observed that the second scenario for overlapping (epoch’s label refers to the central 100 sample points) attained the best AUC, which was considerably better than the other two scenarios, with the optimal window length of 19 s.
 It is likely that this result is linked to the average A phase duration, found to be around 13 s [4], hence, extending too much the window length can possibly introduce excessive information from the background activity, leading to misclassifications.

 These results suggest that there is a strong temporal dependency for the A phases as introducing more information to the classifier significantly improved the classification capability.
 The low performance of the first scenario was associated with misclassifications of the onset boundary.
 Such occurred when the current epoch (data points related to the label) was “not-A” and the next epochs are “A” (and the sampling points of these epochs are present on the segmented window), leading the classifier to classify the current “not-A” as “A”.
 This effect was lessened in the third scenario even though the converse effect occurred, related to the A phase offset boundary detection when the current epoch under classification was “A”, and the sampling points related to a subsequent “not-A” epochs are present in the segmented window.
 As a consequence, it led the classifier to wrongly classify the current epoch as “not-A”.